 - Wind approximately 45 cm of floss around your middle fingers and hold it tightly between thumbs and index fingers.

 - Gently guide the floss between the teeth, using a side-to-side motion to ensure that both teeth are cleaned.

 - To clean where the tooth meets the gums, curl the floss and insert it gently under the gum.

-If you have trouble flossing, talk to your Cardiff Dental dentist about appliances (e.g. threaders or oral irrigators) that can help.
+If you have trouble flossing, talk to your dentist Cardiff about appliances (e.g. threaders or oral irrigators) that can help.